ECE-2024/ECE-250-Test-Cases/terminal.md

 `./run.sh j1smith -s 2 -m maindriver`

 ## Testing your code with test cases
-1. Run the command `./test.sh YOUR_WATID` in your terminal, replacing the capital words with your own values, to upload, compile, and test your code on the server.
+Run the command `./test.sh YOUR_WATID` in your terminal to upload, compile, and test your code on the server.
 If permission to run start.sh is denied, run the command 'chmod +x test.sh' in your terminal
 ### Example usages
 `./test.sh j1smith`